Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Pretrained model performance

 \subsection{Private AAC-like test data}

-Unfortunately, actual messages from AAC users are difficult to source due to practical, ethical, and privacy reasons.
+Unfortunately, actual text from AAC users is difficult to source due to practical, ethical, and privacy reasons.
 There are a number of datasets that have been used to approximate AAC communications such as voice banking messages \cite{costello_message}, Switchboard \cite{godfrey_switchboard}, DailyDialog \cite{li_dailydialog}, COMM2 \cite{vertanen_comm2}, and Turk dialogues \cite{vertanen_aacdialogue}.
-However, all of these datasets are available online and may have been used in training LLMs.
+However, these datasets are available online and may have been used in training the LLMs we want to evaluate.

-As we wish to fairly compare performance between different LLMs, as well as between LLMs and an n-gram language model optimized for AAC-like text, we created two private tests sets, one for informal written communications (i.e.~similar to mobile messaging), and one for person-to-person communications\footnote{We intend to provide access to researchers on the condition they not leak the text online.}.
-We denoted the two distinct genres as \textit{written} and \textit{spoken} respectively.
-We sourced our text from compositions made by workers on Amazon Mechanical Turk in response to various prompts.
+As we wish to fairly compare performance between different LLMs, as well as between LLMs and an n-gram language model optimized for AAC-like text, we created two private tests sets, one for informal written communications (i.e.~similar to mobile messaging), and one for person-to-person communications.
+We denoted the two distinct genres as \textit{written} and \textit{spoken} respectively.\footnote{We intend to provide access to researchers on the condition they not leak the text online or to hosted models.} We sourced our text from compositions made by workers on Amazon Mechanical Turk in response to various prompts.
 For details of how we constructed our test sets, including example sentences, see \cref{appendix_test_set}.

 We split each genre in half, creating a written dev set (8.6\,K words), a written test set (9.0\,K words), a spoken dev set (11.3\,K words), and a spoken test set (10.8\,K words).
-We will use the dev sets for most of our experiments, reserving the test sets for a final evaluation (\cref{sec_final_eval}).
-Our final evaluation will also use text written by an AAC user.
+We use the dev sets for most of our experiments, reserving the test sets for a final evaluation (\cref{sec_final_eval}).
+Our final evaluation also uses text written by an AAC user, messages written by people with ALS for voice banking \cite{costello_message}, and responses to common conversational situations \cite{vertanen_comm2}.